Appius Claudius Pulcher (consul 212 BC): Career

 In 217 BC, Claudius was an aedile.
 In the following year, he was a military tribune and fought at Cannae.
 Together with Publius Cornelius Scipio, he was raised to the supreme command by the troops who had fled to Canusium.
-In 215 BC, he was created a praetor, and conducted the survivors of the defeated army into Sicily, where his efforts to detach Hieronymus, the grandson of Hiero II, from his connection with the Carthaginians, were unsuccessful.
+In 215 BC, he was made praetor, and lead the survivors of the defeated army to Sicily, where his efforts to detach Hieronymus, the grandson of Hiero II, from his connection with the Carthaginians, were unsuccessful.
 He remained in Sicily the following year as propraetor and legatus to Marcus Claudius Marcellus, having charge of the fleet and the camp at Leontini.
 In 212 BC, he was elected consul, and in conjunction with his colleague Quintus Fulvius Flaccus undertook the siege of Capua.
 At the close of his year of office, in pursuance of a decree of the Senate, he went to Rome and created two new consuls.
 His own command was prolonged another year.
 In the battle against Hannibal's forces before Capua, he received a wound from whose effects he died shortly after the surrender of the city.
 He ineffectually opposed the infliction of the sanguinary vengeance that Fulvius took on the Capuans.